Tutorial

 Shotomatic Team

-10 min read
+11 min read

 Disclosure: We make Shotomatic, the Mac app used in this tutorial.
 The general method works with any capture tool that can repeat screenshots and send a keypress between captures.

-When saving ebook pages as a PDF makes sense
+When a permitted screenshot PDF makes sense

 Use this workflow when the visual state matters.
 A screenshot keeps the page layout, figures, panels, highlights, margins, typography, and reader chrome as they were visible during capture.
 That can be useful for:

-What Shotomatic actually does in this workflow
+How Shotomatic works in this workflow

 Shotomatic is useful here because reading pages usually follow a fixed rhythm: